 This paper is organized as follows.
-First, the concept of the relative motion modal decomposition is introduced, and there is also a brief review of the Lyapunov-Floquet transformation, which is used extensively in this work.
-The modal decomposition for general Keplerian orbits is introduced, applicable to any eccentricity 0 < e < 1.
-Then, the method of variation-of-parameters is used to derive the dynamics of the modal constants for the case that the chief orbit is perturbed from its reference periodic motion.
-Afterwards, the theory is applied to relative motion in the vicinity of periodic orbits in the CR3BP, and an interesting parallel between the Keplerian close-proximity relative motion problem and its CR3BP counterpart is highlighted.
+First, the concept of the relative motion modal decomposition is introduced, and there is a brief review of the Lyapunov-Floquet transformation, which is used extensively in this work.
+The modal decomposition for general Keplerian orbits is introduced, which is applicable to any eccentricity of 0 < e < 1.
+Then, the method of the variation of parameters is used to derive the dynamics of the modal constants for the case in which the chief orbit is perturbed from its reference periodic motion.
+Afterward, the theory is applied to relative motion in the vicinity of periodic orbits in the CR3BP, and an interesting parallel between the Keplerian close-proximity relative motion problem and its CR3BP counterpart is highlighted.
 Then, applications of the fundamental solution constants are discussed for modeling perturbed relative motion and for efficiently computing relative motion control policies.
-Finally, numerical results are shown for both the case of Keplerian and CR3BP dynamics.
-For the Keplerian case, the relative motion modes are computed and used to explore the design space of relative orbits, and the effect of J_2 on the Keplerian modes is explored.
-Then, fuel-optimal impulsive relative motion control using the modal decomposition is explored for both Keplerian relative motion and relative motion in the CR3BP.
+Finally, numerical results are shown for cases of both Keplerian and CR3BP dynamics.
+For the Keplerian case, the relative motion modes are computed and used to explore the design space of relative orbits; and the effect of J_2 on the Keplerian modes is explored.
+Then, fuel-optimal impulsive relative motion control using the modal decomposition is explored for both Keplerian relative motion and relative motion in the CR3BP, applying a state-of-theart control approach introduced in Ref.
+[5].
 The paper ends with a discussion of future work that would generalize this method to efficient relative motion analysis, modeling, and control in a wide variety of environments.